iotbits-us/mbox.iotbits.net/docs/hardware-info.md

 There are other connectors located in the ModbusBox PCB that may be used by developers when using the ModbusBox for with their own custom firmware.

-> Details about this additional connectors will be added to this documentation in the future.
+> Details about those additional connectors will be added to this documentation in the future.